exoscale/ex/README.md

 ### Exception hierarchies

-But there's a twist.

-I thought leveraging a clojure hierarchy could make sense in that context too, so you can essentially create exceptions hierarchies without having to mess with Java classes directly and in a clojuresque" way.
+We leverage a clojure hierarchy so you can essentially create exceptions relations/extending without having to mess with Java classes directly and in a clojuresque" way.

 ```clj
 ;; so bar is a foo